VSSavin/um-lib/README.md

-um-lib: user management library for some projects
+User management library for spring projects.
+See tests as examples